maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

 - Product Managers, Business Strategy, Marketing and Management teams who decide market growth, strategic products and marketing strategies
 - Data analysts and Data team who are looking for actionable insights

-Using SQL/BigQuery and a dashboard, the project turns raw transactional data into:

-Clear views of where growth is happening and where it is slowing down

-Signals on which markets to prioritize for expansion

-Insights on which products should be strategic bets and which may need to be fixed, repositioned, or removed

-These insights support decisions such as:

-Setting revenue growth targets by region

-Choosing strategic product lines to push in each market

-Reducing returns and margin leakage by spotting problems early